siorkis/CS-SEM5-/lab5/raport/REPORT_LAB5.md

 For that purpose exist route ../users/ and specified commands:
 1. __read__

-return password of the user by sending JSON request:
+Return password of the user by sending JSON request:

 ```
 { "login" : "batman" }